ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 In total we have implemented 4 tests.
 We are testing data processing with two tests as well as testing the training and the prediction of a model.
 The most critical part of our application was to test that the model trains and saves a model.
 Because we are using the framework Transformer we expect that the framework are in charge of testing that the model works correctly.
 Thereby, we don't do additional testing here but focus on testing that our application outputs the correct from the different files.
-We have written our unit tests using either pytest.raises or assert statements.
+We have written our unit tests, using the `pytest` package where we utilized both pytest.raises or assert statements.

 ### Question 8